MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 }
 ```

 Users have no control as to when the threads constituting the parallel region will terminate.
-If those threads exist when the process exits, the threads will not be notified about the process exit, and the destructor will not be called for `threaded_var` on any thread except the one that exits (here, the primary thread).
-So code should not count on proper destruction of `threadprivate` variables.
+If those threads exist when the process exits, the threads won't be notified about the process exit, and the destructor won't be called for `threaded_var` on any thread except the one that exits (here, the primary thread).
+So code shouldn't count on proper destruction of `threadprivate` variables.

 ### Example